schrottkatze/karton/README.md

-# MicroBin
+# Karton

+A small, rusty pastebin with URL shortener functionality.

-This is a fork of [MicroBin](https://github.com/szabodanika/microbin) intends to fix some bugs and add some features to MicroBin.
+This is a fork of [MicroBin](https://github.com/szabodanika/microbin).

-I deliberately removed docker support for now.

-Please do not ask for help in the issues of the original MicroBin repository, I'd be happy to help you with any problems here though.

 ## TODOs: